Wright4TheJob/PiKwonDo/README.md

 While the system is designed to mimic expensive World TaeKwonDo-approved systems, it is not currently recommended for official tournament use.

 # Status
 The project is under early development.
 No function prototype is ready at this time.
+Hardware and software folders have individual README files with more particular statuses and todo items.

+All design files and software are provided "as-is."
+Any stable releases will be bundled for easy download, but this does not guarentee suitability for your particular setup.

 # Software
 The judging software and UI is written in python and QT.